 - 1. Explain what makes UCEDDs different compared to Independent Living programs, Protection & Advocacy agencies (P&As), and DD Councils-show how UCEDDs provide university-based research, training, technical assistance, and community service.
 Explaining the value of UCEDDs should be done without saying bad things about the IL programs, P&As, DD Councils or others-we all need each other. - 2.
-Explain that UCEDDs are established under the DD Act and must meet specific federal requirements that support their work. - 3.
+Explain that UCEDDs are established under the DD Act and must meet specific federal requirements that support their work.
+The DD Act says that UCEDDs must be at universities to successfully serve the community. - 3.
 Explain that UCEDDs need to stay as independent, university-affiliated centers, which keeps their ability to respond to state and community needs.